TwicPics/components/samples/README.md

 You must first build `@twicpics/components` using `yarn build` at the root of the repository.

-Then, for each sample project, enter the corresponding directory, type `yarn serve` and point your browser towards the local URL displayed on screen.
+Then, for each sample project, enter the corresponding directory, type `yarn serve` and point your browser towards `http://localhost:3000`.